Mat0u5/LifeSeries-docs/docs/integration/datapacks.md

 ![img.png](/events_death.png)

 :::info
-`CANCEL` signifies that the original event - Player Death Punishment - was cancelled.
+`OVERRIDE` signifies that the original event - Player Death Punishment - was cancelled.
 Meaning that no one loses any lives for dying.

 Notice that the command field is empty, which is fully valid too - no extra commands are ran.
 :::